What are your research interests?

 What would be the ultimate goal for your research?

-Working with my clinical colleagues, students and other researchers, we aim to bring novel drugs and diagnostics as well as introduce health system changes, bring world class research in haematology to the Hunter to improve outcomes for patients with blood disorders.
+Working together with my clinical colleagues, students and other researchers, we aim to bring novel drugs and diagnostics as well as introduce health system changes as part of world class research into blood disorders that will improve outcomes for patients with blood disorders.

-Dr Enjeti obtained his postgraduate physician qualifications from the UK Royal College of Physicians and specialist haematology from the Royal College of Pathologists of Australasia (2006).
-His physician and specialist haematology training has spanned across India, UK, Singapore and Australia including specialist training in genetics and molecular genetics where he has contributed to a high impact publication outlining geographical variations in AML genetics.
-Other training includes a MD in Pathology (Pondicherry University 2001), GradCert in Bioethics (Monash, 2012) as well as Masters in Clinical Epidemiology (Molecular Genetics, University of Newcastle 2010).
+Associate Professor Anoop Enjeti is an early career clinician researcher and clinical haematologist with dual clinical fellowships (Physician & Pathology), a masters in epidemiology/biostatistics, a clinical doctorate (MD) and a PhD. postgraduate physician qualifications from the UK Royal College of Physicians and specialist haematology from the Royal College of Pathologists of Australasia (2006).
+His physician and specialist haematology training has spanned across India, UK, Singapore and Australia including specialist training in genetics and molecular genetics where he contributed to a high impact publication outlining geographical variations in leukemia genetics.

 I am working together with several others sharing my passion for solving challenges in blood cancer.
 Our focus is to develop new drugs which are easily administered and have less toxicity than conventional chemotherapy.
 I am also involved with my colleagues in the Australasian Leukemia and Lymphoma group to develop approaches to clinical trials in blood cancers which will evaluate lateral approaches to therapy and bring drugs more rapidly to patients in Australia.

-- Early phase clinical trials with focus on MDS and AML
+- Early phase clinical trials with focus on acute leukemia and pre-leukemia (AML/MDS)

-- Service transformation projects with focus on transfusion
+- Service delivery transformation projects with focus on blood transfusion

-- Understanding the biology of coagulation and risk reduction strategies for venous thromboembolism
+- Understanding the biology of clotting; risk reduction strategies for venous thromboembolism with a focus on delivery of preventative strategies.

 ABC Newcastle interview with Kia Handley - 2 July 2019